avocode/react-shortcuts/README.md

 ## Custom props for `<Shortcuts>` component

-- `handler`: func.isRequired
+- `handler`: func
+  - callback function that will fire when a shortcut occurs
-- `name`: string.isRequired
+- `name`: string
+  - The name of the namespace specified in keymap file
 - `tabIndex`: number
   - Default is `-1`
 - `className`: string
 - `eventType`: string
-  - Just for gourmets
+  - Just for gourmets (keyup, keydown, keypress)
 - `stopPropagation`: bool
 - `preventDefault`: bool
 - `targetNodeSelector`: DOM Node Selector like `body` or `.my-class`